 - Основные признаки мочекаменной болезни у собак 3.
 The main signs of urolithiasis in dogs

 - Методы терапии МКБ 5.
-Methods of therapy ICD
+Methods of ICD therapy

 - Меры предупреждения заболевания 6.
-Prevention measures
+Measures for the prevention of disease

-Factors of pathology development
+Factors of the development of pathology

 Types of uroliths and their characteristics